 The lake is an excellent lake for kayaks, canoes and is a favorite water ski lake on southern Vancouver Island.
 Windsurfing is getting to be popular here.
 This is a beautiful lake, a true gem.

 Near the south end of the lake is memory Island provincial park.
 A great place to watch birds and wildlife.
-This small, day-use only park provides quiet nature viewing and picnicking.
-This small island is sanctuary and habitat for a variety of small mammals, birds, amphibians, reptiles, plants, and fungi.
+This small, day-use-only park provides quiet nature viewing and picnicking.
+This small island is a sanctuary and habitat for a variety of small mammals, birds, amphibians, reptiles, plants, and fungi.
 Memory Island is only accessible by water.